-Researchers may schedule an appointment to view the Museum’s Archives by calling the museum during hours of operation.
+Researchers may schedule an appointment to view primary documents in the Museum’s Archives by calling the museum during hours of operation.

-The Museum’s Archives include primary documents, legal records, and family histories that date from as early as the middle years of the eighteenth century in the area of Pulaski County, Virginia.
+The Museum’s Archives include a wide range of primary documents, including letters, business records, store ledgers, family records, and legal records that date from as early as the middle years of the eighteenth century in the area of Pulaski County, Virginia.
 This treasury tells the story of this place and its people from the time of its founding on the American frontier through the twentieth century.
 Unique in scope, the Archives include documents related to early settlement, to slavery in the pre-Emancipation era, to farming during the late nineteenth century, and to the industrialization and de-industrialization of the region.

 Primary documents pertaining to slavery and emancipation include records of legal proceedings, business transactions, poll tax lists, voter registration files, and lists of persons who voted in Pulaski County from the late 1800s up through the passage of the Voting Rights Act of 1965.